5 Reasons to Stay a Few Extra Days around Gran Fondo

 After the Gran Fondo your legs might need a rest, but you can still climb plenty of elevation without doing any work.
 Ride the scenic Panorama Gondola from Main Lodge to the top of Mammoth Mountain.
 From the 11,053-foot summit you’ll see unobstructed views of the Minarets, Mount Ritter, and Banner Peak.
 Watch mountain bikers ride the downhill trails, and learn about local geology at the interpretive center.
 Take a photo at the iconic Mammoth sign at the top and ride the gondola back down.
 If you are feeling rested and up for a mellow adventure, hike the three-mile downhill Mammoth Mountain Trail back to Main Lodge.

 See the San Joaquin River plunge more than 100 feet and create a stunning rainbow at Rainbow Falls and explore the 60-foot tall Devils Postpile basalt columns that were formed when cooling lava cracked 100,000 years ago.
-Pack a backpack for the day with lunch, water, and snacks and take the shuttle from the Mammoth Mountain Adventure Center to the ranger’s station at Devils Postpile National Monument.
+Pack a backpack for the day with lunch, water, and snacks.
+At this time of year, the shuttle has stopped operating so you will need to drive your own vehicle down into the Reds Meadow Valley to the ranger’s station at Devils Postpile National Monument.
 Hike a quarter mile to see the Postpile, then continue heading south on the Rainbow Falls Trail following the San Joaquin River to the Rainbow Falls viewing platform.
-Take the stairs down to see the waterfall up close and return to the Red’s Meadow Resort & Pack Station Trailhead for a four-mile round trip hike.
-Treat yourself to a cold beer or milkshake at the Mule House Café before riding the shuttle back to Mammoth.
+Take the stairs down to see the waterfall up close before hiking back to your vehicle.
+Please note, the road to Reds Meadow Valley will be closed for the 2023 season, so this fall is a unique opportunity to see this area.

 Ride Mammoth Rock Trail